tmizoroki/thumbscheck/README.md

 Stretch Goal:

-Allow the lecturer to view the data in realtime in as a graph built with D3.
+Allow the lecturer to view the data in realtime in as a graph built with the Epoch library.
 Use Github OAuth for students to login.
 Allow lecturer to see the confidence level of a particular student.